animaux/embeddable_page/README.markdown

 ## Acknowledgements

-Many thanks to [Jonathan Mifsud](https://github.com/jonmifsud) for initial code!
+Many thanks to [Jonathan Mifsud](https://github.com/jonmifsud) and [Michael E](https://github.com/michael-e) for initial code!
 I also butchered the `maintenance_mode` extension in order to built this.

 ## Installation & Updating